wasilibs/go-prettier/README.md

   can be requested for addition.
 - Caching is not supported.
 - Config must be JSON, YAML, or TOML.
 JS configs are not supported.
+- Formatting options via CLI flags are not supported.
+Use a prettier config to make sure it is reflected in IDE integrations.
 - Performance is worse for many files.
 The intent is to format a few yaml or markdown type files in a Go repository but not to replace formatting in a full NodeJS project.
 It is recommended to specify globs for the files that should be formatted rather than relying on auto-detection on a large directory.
+- Other minor features, mostly for editor integration, are not supported.
+Check the CLI usage for what flags are supported.

 ## Installation